jigneshjain25/Python-Scripts/README.md

 <li><b>Typeform Selenium Script</b>
 <br>
-This is a basic selenium script I wrote to automate form submissions on typeform.com.
+This is a basic selenium script I wrote to automate form submissions for a college survey on typeform.com.
 It is slow though because it simulates a browser and all click/type events, fun to watch nevertheless :D
 </li><br>

 <li>